yonashz/xyz-eks-service/README.md

 ## Cleanup

 Cleanup is done using `make destroy`.
-This will delete the `apps` ArgoCD Application in cascading fashion, tear down all Terraform managed components, and delete the S3 bucket and ECR repo.
+This will delete the `apps` ArgoCD Application in cascading fashion, tear down all Terraform managed components, and delete the ECR repo.